 The DMO has put in place several layers to defend against external attack and its infrastructure undergoes an annual penetration test.
-This year particular attention has been paid to ensuring the DMO's policies and processes are compliant with the new General Data Protection Regulation (GDPR) which came into force in May 2018.
-This included documenting personal data assets and security arrangements.
+This year continued the embedding of the General Data Protection Regulation (GDPR) which came into force in May 2018.
+This included additional training and awareness for all staff and reviewing existing controls for data protection.